iugamarian/links/README.md

 https://www.tigraine.at/2014/01/04/how-to-upgrade-to-an-ssd-with-minimal-effort

 https://www.technibble.com/forums/threads/gnu-ddrescue-ridiculous-learning-curve.34594/

+In Windows 10 three steps are required to disable fast startup, GUI, Hybrid and CMD:

+1) GUI disable Fast Startup, press the Windows Key + R to bring up the Run dialog, type powercfg.cpl and hit Enter.

+The Power Options window should appear.
+Click "Choose what the power buttons do" from the column on the left.

+Click "Change settings that are currently unavailable".

+Scroll down to "Shutdown settings" and uncheck the box for "Turn on fast startup".

+Click the "Save changes" button to apply the changes.

+2) Hybrid disable Fast Startup, press the Windows Key + R to bring up the Run dialog, type powercfg.cpl and hit Enter.

+The Power Options window should appear.
+Click "Change when the computer sleeps" from the column on the left.

+Click "Change advanced power settings".

+If the computer is a laptop: Sleep -> Allow hybrid sleep -> On battery -> Off

+Sleep -> Allow hybrid sleep -> Plugged in -> Off

+Click OK.

+Step 3 hides the option Allow hybrid sleep.

+3) CMD disable Fast Startup, click Start, and then type cmd in the Start Search box.

+Don’t use run since it won’t allow you to run as an administrator.

+In the search results list, right-click Command Prompt or CMD, and then click Run as Administrator.

+When you are prompted by User Account Control, click Continue.

+At the command prompt, type:

+powercfg.exe /hibernate off

+and then press Enter.
+Type exit, and then press Enter to close the Command Prompt window.

+Optional:

 For harddisk to 240 GB SSD we know it actually has about 220 GB and we should leave at least 10 % free